-At Orthopedic & Sports Medicine Center, our specialty-trained joint replacement doctors are recognized experts in providing evaluation and treatment for a variety of joint injuries and conditions.
+At Orthopedic & Sports Medicine Center, our specialty-trained joint replacement surgeons are recognized experts in providing evaluation and treatment for a variety of joint injuries and conditions.

 Injury to your joints, whether the knee, hip, or shoulder, can lead to significant pain and limited mobility.
 Through joint replacement surgery, you can find relief from that pain and the ability to once again move about freely.
 Joint replacement involves the removal of all or part of your existing joints.
 These joints are then replaced or resurfaced with synthetic materials.
 The aim of this surgery is to eliminate pain and allow the patient to walk and move around without stiffness or discomfort.

-Joint replacement is becoming more effective and technologically advanced all the time.
-To discover whether you are a good candidate for joint replacement or to learn more about what the process entails, we recommend speaking with a surgeon today.
+Joint replacement surgery is becoming more effective and technologically advanced all the time.
+To discover whether you are a good candidate for joint replacement or to learn more about what the process entails, we recommend speaking with an orthopedic surgeon today.

 When Do You Need to Consider Joint Replacement Surgery?

 There are different reasons you might need a knee replacement, hip replacement, or shoulder replacement.
-Essentially, they all involve joint pain; if you feel chronic joint pain, that's reason enough to visit with a doctor.
+Essentially, they all involve joint pain; if you feel chronic joint pain, that's reason enough to visit with an orthopedic doctor.

 The most common causes of joint pain, which may require surgical intervention in addition to physical therapy, include: